archuser555/SunaOS/Readme.md

 # Its Suna Os!
 > A Simple Operation System + Kernel, Based On Some Random Repos And My Knowledge, And Some Courses
+> Colab Are Welcome, I Working Hard To Rewriting The Os To RUST Langue

 **Stuffs I Need ToDo**
 - [x] Basic Calculator <br>